-Also, all students undertake an engagement activity through which they study a political issue of interest experientially.
+Also, all students undertake an engagement project through which they study a political issue of interest experientially.
 Whether participating in the work of a local/regional/national NGO or observing an international conference where they get the chance to interview key players in a field they specialise in - the students' experiential learning should then be complemented with more theoretical perspectives from research.
 Finally, a written report summarising their investigation will be submitted.

+Standard Level (SL):

-External assessment (75 %)
+- External assessment (70 %) - → Paper 1 (1 hr 15 mins): 30%

-- Paper 1 (1 hr 15 mins): 30% A stimulus-based paper based on one topic from one of the four core units with four compulsory short-answer questions - Paper 2 (1hr 45 mins): 45% Extended response paper (essay format) based on the four core units.
-Students must write two essays from a choice of eight.
+A stimulus-based paper based on one topic from one of the four core units with four compulsory short-answer and essay questions

+→ Paper 2 (1hr 45 mins): 40%

+Extended response paper (essay format) with three questions from the thematic studies and another three on content from across the course

-Internal assessment (25 %)
+Internal assessment (30 %)